 This added assurance is available by integrating review messaging, such as aggregated sizing and fit reviews or quality assessments, into social proof messages.
 And that helps footwear shoppers understand how other customers have rated products that they can’t try on themselves.

-This understanding of fit and comfort is particularly important in footwear since while we all may get away with a top that’s a little snug or uncomfortable, ill-fitting shoes will soon lead to blisters and discomfort. eXtended messaging, meanwhile, can help highlight particular attributes, such as vegan leather shoes or technical materials for sports enthusiasts, that footwear shoppers might be looking for when shopping online to make a confident buying decision
+This understanding of fit and comfort is particularly important in footwear since while we all may get away with a top that’s a little snug or uncomfortable, ill-fitting shoes will soon lead to blisters and discomfort.
+Attribute Messaging, meanwhile, can help highlight particular attributes, such as vegan leather shoes or technical materials for sports enthusiasts, that footwear shoppers might be looking for when shopping online to make a confident buying decision

 Why footwear retailers are turning to social proof to help